crabcanon/crabcanon.github.com/_posts/2016-02-22-javascript-design-pattern-factory.md

 };
 Car.prototype = {
     inspect: function() {
-       return console.log('This car has passed the inspection.
-Detailed car information: Manufacturer - ' + this.brand + ', Gearbox - ' + this.gearbox + ', Fuel Type - ' + this.fuelType + '.');
+       return console.log('This car has passed the inspection!');
     },
     wash: function() {
        return console.log('This car has been washed!');
     },
     transfer: function() {
-       return console.log('The ownership of this car has been successfully updated!
-It is now registered under your name.');
+       return console.log('This car has been registered under your name.');
     }
 };